oasisprotocol/oasis-web3-gateway/docker/README.md

 initial ROSE deposit, existing mnemonic and the number of addresses to derive and fund respectively.

+By passing `--no-explorer`, the Explorer frontend and Nexus indexer won't be started (useful if you want to reduce the container startup time a bit, e.g. for CI tests).

 WARNING: The image is running in *ephemeral mode*.
 A new chain state will be initialized each time you start the container!